-7. Job Made Ladder

-- A. Single cleat ladders must not exceed 30 feet - B. Double cleat ladders must not exceed 24 feet. - C. The width of single cleat ladders must be at least 15 inches, but not more than 20 inches, between rails at the top. - D. Side rails must be parallel or flared top to bottom by not more than one-quarter of an inch for each two feet of length. - E. Cleats must be uniformly spaced, 12 inches top to bottom. - F. Filler blocks must be used on the rails between the cleats. - G. The cleats must be secured to each rail with three 10d common wire nails or other fasteners of equivalent strength.
+- 7. Job Made Ladder - A. Single cleat ladders must not exceed 30 feet. - B. Double cleat ladders must not exceed 24 feet. - C. The width of single cleat ladders must be at least 15 inches, but not more than 20 inches, between rails at the top. - D. Side rails must be parallel or flared top to bottom by not more than oneguarter of an inch for each two feet of length. - E. Cleats must be uniformly spaced, 12 inches top to bottom. - F. Filler blocks must be used on the rails between the cleats. - G. The cleats must be secured to each rail with three 10d common wire nails or other fasteners of - equivalent strength.
+NOTE: the above information is not intended to instruct Wilkinson Electric employees how to build Job

-NOTE: the above information is not intended to instruct Wilkinson Electric employees how to build Job Made Ladders.
+MOTE: the above information is not intended to instruct Wilkinson Electric employees now to build Job Made Ladders.
 It is to aid Wilkinson Electric employees to inspect existing job made ladders to assure the safety of Wilkinson Electric employees.

-8. Ladder Selection
+- 8. Ladder Selection

 - A. Load Capacity Total weight calculations

 - I. Employees Weight

 - II.
 Tool Weight

 - III.
 Material Weight

 - IV.
 Add all weights together for total weight

 - V. The total weight MUST not exceed the load capacity rating of the ladder